terra-money/alliance-nft-collection/contracts/alliance-nft-collection/README.md

 - UpdateRewardsCallback: Instead of storing the LUNA balance in a temporary state, the previous ampLUNA balance is being sent to the UpdateRewardsCallback.
 This way the contract is more gas efficient and simplified.

-- UpdateConfig / DAO treasury share: The owner is allowed to update the config variable "dao_treasury_share", which specifies how much of the alliance staking rewards should be distributed to the dao treasury.
+- UpdateConfig: The owner is allowed to update the config with the following properties
+  - "dao_treasury_share": Specifies how much of the alliance staking rewards should be distributed to the dao treasury.
+  - "set_whitelisted_reward_assets": Sets all whitelisted reward assets that should be checked for distribution during breaking an NFT
+  - "add_whitelisted_reward_assets": Adds whitelisted rewards assets to the cfg stored.

 - BreakNft: On breaking a NFT a user receives their share in ampLUNA.
+Further he receives his share of all whitelisted reward assets too.
+His share is calculated by deviding his rewarded ampLUNA by the total amount of ampLUNA in the contract.

 Additional Changes: